oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 docker images

 #### run the container in detached mode, we map the ssh port to the host 9000 ...
-docker run -rm -d -it  \
+docker run --rm -d -it  \
 -p 9000:22 -p 7001:7001 \
 --name $IMAGE_NAME $IMAGE_NAME
 docker container ls -a